codenjoyme/codenjoy-namdreab/src/main/webapp/resources/namdreab/help/dojorena-manual-en.md

 The rest of the game is ready for you.

 You have to write a hero bot that will beat other bots by points.
 All players play on the same field.
-Hero can move to empty cells in four directions but cannot move to the previous cell.
+The hero can move to empty cells in four directions but cannot move to the previous cell.

-On its path a hero can encounter acorns, strawberry, fly agarics, death caps, blueberries or other heroes.
-If hero eats an acorn it becomes shorter by 4 cells.
+On its path, a hero can encounter acorns, strawberries, fly agarics, death caps, blueberries or other heroes.
+If a hero eats an acorn it becomes shorter by 4 cells.
 If its length is less than 2, it dies.
 For strawberry, blueberry and dead competitors hero gets bonus points[(?)](#ask).
 For its own death and eaten acorns hero gets demerit points[(?)](#ask).
 The points are summed up.

-The player with most points when time expires wins.
+The player with the most points when the time expires wins.
 A dead hero immediately vanishes and reappears on one of the respawn cells, waiting for the next round (start event).

 ## Game Author

 If you have any questions feel free to contact me:
-Author **Корсиков Илья**,
+Author **Korsikov Ilya**,
 email [kors.ilya@gmail.com](mailto:kors.ilya@gmail.com),
 skype [kk.ilya](skype:kk.ilya).